Salvia miltiorrhiza, red sage, Chinese sage, Redroot sage, red sage, Dan shen, Danshen

 10. Heals Wounds

 Research has shown that it consists of anti-microbial properties too.
 These anti-microbial properties can be beneficial to humans and plants alike, since Red sage root could be manufactured into a natural protection for agricultural crops.
-The tested Red sage root compound demonstrated antimicrobial properties against eight bacterial species and one fungal species.(8), (9)
+The tested Red sage root compound demonstrated antimicrobial properties against eight species and one species.(8), (9)

 11. Antibacterial and Insecticidal Activity